dotnet/csharpstandard/standard/types.md

 Because of this equivalence, the following holds:

-- There is an implicit identity conversion between `object` and `dynamic`, and between constructed types that are the same when replacing `dynamic` with `object`.
+- There is an implicit identity conversion
+  - between `object` and `dynamic`
+  - between constructed types that are the same when replacing `dynamic` with `object`
+  - between tuple types that are the same when replacing `dynamic` with `object`
 - Implicit and explicit conversions to and from `object` also apply to and from `dynamic`.
 - Signatures that are the same when replacing `dynamic` with `object` are considered the same signature.
-- The type `dynamic` is indistinguishable from `object` at run-time.
 - An expression of the type `dynamic` is referred to as a ***dynamic expression***.

 ## 8.8 Unmanaged types